Something you should know about an ergonomic use of Laptop at home.

 Laptops, Radiation and Thermal Risks

-We get insights of this topics, in a special post : this is the LINK
+We get insights of this topics, in a special post at this LINK

 The following 10 questions can help you decide on what will be a good ergonomic design for your situation: